Fraud Investigation, Prevention, and Compliance

 Chain of Evidence

-Documents, data, financials and statements are protected in a lawful manner; every step in the chain of evidence is recorded.
-The findings obtained are ‘preliminary evidence’ for forensic investigation.
-It constitutes a legal basis for administrative and judicial processes.
+Documents, data, financial records, and statements are protected in a legally admissible manner; every step in the chain of evidence is recorded.
+The findings obtained serve as ‘preliminary evidence’ for judicial investigation.
+It provides a legal basis for administrative and judicial processes.

 Management Focused Reporting